WELCOME to Our Production Website!

 CONGRATULATIONS to Calvin for being nominated for the NAACP NYCHA Just R.E.A.D.
 (Recognize Education Achieves Destiny) Literacy Development Endeavor Award for “Ruth and the Green Book”!
 Ceremony and celebration at the Schomburg Center for Research in Black Culture, NYC July 7, 2016

 Want to help support completion of this project that has grown from an initial short film into a one hour documentary?
 See our DONATE tab in the menu above to make a tax deductible contribution through our fiscal sponsors, The Len Ragozin Foundation in NYC.
-Or visit their site directly and search The Green Book Chronicles: http://www.lenragozinfoundation.org
+Or visit the Green Book Chronicles page on their site:

 Heartfelt thanks to all those who donated to our Indiegogo campaign, the Len Ragozin Fundraiser, and/or have made private donations so far… We love our angels!

 Honored to have our film featured in major publications (see more listed below and to the right in our News and Events Archive):

 NEW YORK TIMES article by Eve M. Kahn 8/15: